The Haunting of Longbourn by C. P. Odom

 “Sorry, dear,” he said, visibly shaking himself and returning her soft smile before turning back to her father.
 “It was just that what you said caught me by complete surprise, sir.
 It is seldom these days to hear of such supernatural things as hauntings.”

 “I agree completely, but that is the word being used by my family,” Mr. Bennet said with a helpless shrug.
 “I cannot say anything one way or the other.
 The girls talked me into listening only once by the door to the room Lizzy and Jane shared for years.
 Nothing happened, but my female relations here at Longbourn are adamant that something not of this world…ah, ghosts or perhaps spirits…have come to dwell in that room since Lizzy and Jane departed.
 Not every night, they say, but many.
-Even Mary seems affected though she refuses to allow the subject to be raised in her presence, simply going upstairs to her room if it is mentioned.
+Even Mary seems affected though she refuses to allow the subject to be raised in her presence, simply departing to her room whenever it is mentioned.
 She refuses to believe in ghosts, but she does not deny the strangeness of these events.”

 “I see,” Darcy said, smiling as Elizabeth’s hand squeezed his again.
 “Uh…what form do these…events take?”